nickserv/danamccurdy.com/_posts/2017-07-23-us-and-them.md

   - life
 image: 'http://i.imgur.com/jwPUQax.jpg'
 ---
-We are all assholes,
+All of us are assholes,
-and we are
+and all of us
-luminous beings!
+are luminous beings!

 In the land of ego,
+we are always struggling
+to be right,
+combatting
+all those Others
-we always struggle to be right, combatting all the Others who are always wrong.
+who are always wrong.

 In the land of Spirit,